Endless Summer Shades of Rosé

 SEASIDE SIPPING

-Domaine de la Ciselette Bandol RoséBandol is a small wine region located on the Mediterranean coast, long known for producing some of the most classic, show-stopping rosés from France.
+Bandol is a small wine region located on the Mediterranean coast, long known for producing some of the most classic, show-stopping rosés from France.
 (Think if wine was made by the shores of Cisco Beach!)
 BASTIDE DE LA CISELETTE BANDOL ROSÉ is considered a new producer to this sea of rosé scene.
 While respect for the terroir and traditional winemaking methods of the region are being observed, this rosé is making waves by being more approachable and easier to drink than some of the more well-known wineries of the region.

 The old vines that source the Mourvèdre and Grenache of this wine are using organic and biodynamic methods in the vineyards.
 Aromas of wild strawberry, red currant, and pink grapefruit follow through on the palate.
 This wine has more texture than your summer beach sipper, being substantial and long lasting with an almost dusty dry finish.